Istanbul is a one-of-a-kind melting pot of cultures and history bursting with fun and memorable things to do with kids.

 We found that the Turkish seem to prefer the legends over the historical record.

 And, of course, you can always admire the tower (and the legend) from shore, while sipping a delicious beverage and Turkish snack from your very own Turkish comfy cushion (also pictured above).
-Simply secure your snack or drink from one of the many vendors dotting the area and stake your claim on a cushion or two.

 Keep in mind that sunset and weekends get busy, so plan accordingly.

-15. Recharge on a Rooftop
+Recharge on a Rooftop with a View

 Sitting on a rooftop and enjoying a meal or drink with family may just be a national pastime here in Turkey.
 And there might be no better place in Istanbul to do just that than Seven Hills Restaurant.

 So, what makes Seven Hills so different than all the others?
-It might just be the view…
+It might just be the view of the place next door…

 Not to mention the stunning view of the rest of the city and a couple of large bodies of water.
-Seven Hills ain’t cheap, but coffee, pomegranate juice, and some dolmas did just fine for us.
+Seven Hills isn’t cheap, but coffee, pomegranate juice, and some dolmas did just fine for us.

 Money (+Time) Saving Tip